 14This is due to our assumption that nominal income e is deflated by the same price index as the investment good.
-This is convenient and similar to the single-good neoclassical growth model, where the consumption good and the investment good uses all factors in equal proportions.
+This is convenient and similar to the single-good neoclassical growth model, where the consumption good and the investment good use all factors in equal proportions.
 For our purposes, this ensures that an increase in the price of the investment good, p{It} , makes savings more attractive but at the same reduces the marginal utility of spending.

-Proposition 2 implies that individuals' migration decisions are fully captured by \mathcal{W}{rt} , which is a summary measure of regional attractiveness.
-Note that the cross-sectional variation in \mathcal{W}{rt} results from differences in average wages, w{rt} , and in amenities A{rt} across labor markets.
+Proposition 2 implies that individuals' migration decisions are fully captured by W{rt} , which is a summary measure of regional attractiveness.
+Note that the cross-sectional variation in W{rt} results from differences in average wages, w{rt} , and in amenities A{rt} across labor markets.
 The former is endogenous and depends on the distribution of regional productivity Q{rst} , the extent of spatial sorting and aggregate demand conditions.
 In particular, the structural transformation will lower relative wages in agricultural areas and hence raise the return to relocate towards non-agricultural areas.
 In contrast, regional amenities, while time-varying, are fully exogenous.
-Hence, (12) highlights the determinants of the spatial reallocation component of the structural transformation: individuals leave agricultural areas if the correlation of the initial agricultural employment share s{rAt-1} and future wages w{rt} and amenities A{rt} is negative and the elasticity of moving flows with respect to such fundamental differences is large, i.e. κ is small.
+This highlights that the spatial reallocation component of the structural transformation is larger, if the correlation of the initial agricultural employment share s{rAt-1} and future wages w{rt} and amenities A{rt} is negative and the elasticity of moving flows with respect to such fundamental differences is large, i.e. κ is small.

-Importantly, the expression for individuals' spatial choice probabilities in (12) does not feature $\Lambda{t,t+1}$, which is constant across locations and hence does not determine spatial labor flows.
-This implies that agents' spatial choice problem reduces to a static decision problem, which depends only on current, not future, equilibrium objects (in particular the distribution of wages).
-This structure allows us to calculate the transitional dynamics in the model with a realistic geography, i.e. with about 700 regions.
+Importantly, this expression does not feature $\Lambda{t,t+1}$, which is constant across locations and hence does not determine spatial labor flows.
+This implies that agents' spatial choice problem reduces to a static decision problem, which depends only on current, not future, equilibrium objects.
+This allows us to calculate the transitional dynamics in the model with a realistic geography, i.e. with about 700 regions.